 Kate coordinated outreach efforts to encourage the human rights and public service communities to endorse the Alliance for Fair Food and the Coalition of Immokalee Workers’ current campaign targeted at McDonald’s.
 To increase awareness around the broader themes related to the campaign effort, Kate wrote research briefs on the history of exploitation in the U.S. agricultural sector and the relationship between U.S. trade policy and the migration of low-income job seekers.
 Kate also worked to raise funds to build a community center for Immokalee farmworkers.

-Policy Placement: House of Representatives Hunger Caucus (Washington, DC)
+Policy placement: U.S. House of Representatives Hunger Caucus

 Kate worked to expand the membership of the Hunger Caucus and developed ways to educate Members and their Congressional staff on hunger-related issues.
 Kate’s projects included organizing activities and briefings related to the reauthorization of the Farm Bill, developing content for the Hunger Caucus site, and highlighting ways for Members to get involved in anti-hunger efforts in their local districts.